aadversteeg/chronos-mcp-server/README.md

 - Standard IANA timezone names (e.g., "America/New_York", "Europe/London", "Asia/Tokyo")
 - Windows timezone IDs (e.g., "Eastern Standard Time", "W. Europe Standard Time")

-If not specified, the server defaults to "UTC".
+If the DefaultTimeZoneId setting is not specified, no default timezone will be used, and requests must explicitly provide a timezone ID parameter.

 ## Configuring Claude Desktop